fosskers/transducers.fnl/doc/Transducers.md

 (average fallback)
 ```

-Calculate the average value of all numeric elements in a transduction.
-A
+Reducer: Calculate the average value of all numeric elements in a transduction.
-`fallback` must be provided in case no elements made it through the
+A `fallback` must be provided in case no elements made it through the
 transduction (thus protecting from division-by-zero).

 ```fennel